Francis Stuart: Early life

 an affair between 1887 and 1899.
 Because of her complex family situation, Iseult was often passed off as Maud Gonne's niece in conservative circles in Ireland.
 Iseult grew up in Paris and London.
 She had been proposed to by W. B. Yeats in 1917 (he had also earlier proposed to her mother; Yeats was 50 at the time, Iseult 20).
 She also had a brief affair with Ezra Pound prior to meeting Stuart.
 Pound and Stuart both believed in the primacy of the artist over the masses and were subsequently drawn to fascism; Stuart to Nazi Germany and Pound to Fascist Italy.

 IRA involvement

-Gonne and Stuart had a baby daughter who died in infancy.
+Iseult gave birth to a daughter, Dolores, on either 6 or 9 March 1921.
+(Sources conflict—Geoffrey Elborn says 6 March, while Kevin Kiely says 9 March.)
+Only a few months later, on 24 July, Dolores died of spinal meningitis.

 Perhaps to recover from this tragedy, they travelled for a while in Europe but returned to Ireland as the Irish Civil War began.
 The couple were caught up on the anti-Treaty Irish Republican Army (IRA) side of this fight.
 Stuart was involved in gunrunning and was interned after a botched raid.